KaiPereira/portfolio/src/lib/posts/juice.md

 So I walk back with my friends and we chill in the lobby, I'm kind of vibing while working on some PCB's with others working on their games, being in China really felt peaceful, even though you were in one of the largest cities on earth.

+Now before I went to sleep, I needed to charge my devices!
+Now this was something I was prepared for, but haven't really experiences.
+The plugs are just like completely different, so you need to have an adapter for everything.
+Also the plugs aren't like properly grounded, so like the metal chassis on my laptop would like crackle a bit when you touched it, it was very interesting...

-I woke up on day 3 with a nice sunrise, and made my way out for breakfast.
+I woke up on day 3 with a beautiful sunrise, and made my way out for breakfast.
 I saw [Zach](https://zachlatta.com/), the founder of Hackclub along the way, this was my second time meeting him, the first being on the Boreal Express, and it's just so cool when you unexpectedly meet people you saw on the other side of the world!
+He's one of the most interesting, down-to-earth people you'd ever meet, so we had a little chat and then parted ways because he was definitely a bit tired.

 We had to wake up a bit earlier today, because each group was going to get out and do some different activities.
 Our group decided to go out to this huge strip mall called Nanjing Road!